PrestaShop/docs/src/content/1.7/development/page-reference/back-office/order/view-order/_index.md

 The products list has a pagination feature, but it is only a front-end pagination (not the database level) - all the products are loaded into the memory and handled by javascript.
 See [admin-dev/themes/new-theme/js/pages/order/view/order-product-renderer.js](https://github.com/PrestaShop/PrestaShop/blob/1.7.8.x/admin-dev/themes/new-theme/js/pages/order/view/order-product-renderer.js).
 {{% /notice %}}

-Following actions can be done in this block (most of these actions are related to [OrderDetail](https://github.com/PrestaShop/PrestaShop/blob/1.7.8.x/classes/order/OrderDetail.php) - one `OrderDetail` is equivalent to one row in a products list):
+The following actions can be done in this block (most of these actions are related to [OrderDetail](https://github.com/PrestaShop/PrestaShop/blob/1.7.8.x/classes/order/OrderDetail.php) - one `OrderDetail` is equivalent to one row in a products list):
 - Add a product - create additional `OrderDetail` for the `Order`.
 See [OrderController::addProductAction](https://github.com/PrestaShop/PrestaShop/blob/1.7.8.x/src/PrestaShopBundle/Controller/Admin/Sell/Order/OrderController.php).
 - Remove product - remove the `OrderDetail` related to the selected product.
 See [OrderController::deleteProductAction](https://github.com/PrestaShop/PrestaShop/blob/1.7.8.x/src/PrestaShopBundle/Controller/Admin/Sell/Order/OrderController.php).
 - Edit product price - modify the base price of the `OrderDetail` related to the selected product.
 See [OrderController::updateProductAction](https://github.com/PrestaShop/PrestaShop/blob/1.7.8.x/src/PrestaShopBundle/Controller/Admin/Sell/Order/OrderController.php).